 Adalja says the only reason he would tell someone to take their shoes off indoors would be for aesthetic reasons, like tracking dirt or mud on a white carpet.
 And honestly, could you really live with yourself if you had a white carpet?
 This isn’t ‘80s Miami and you’re not Scarface.

 I’m still paranoid.
 Under what circumstances could shoe-bacteria make me sick?

 If you happen to be rehearsing your STOMP audition in an E.coli-contaminated lettuce field and then drive directly to your friend’s apartment and give an encore in her living room, and then you and the gals decide to eat Tapas directly off the floor, someone could get sick.

-But unless you’re spending the day traipsing around in cow poo and then doing an extensive soft-shoe performance in your living room or coming home from a long day at the rat poison factory and kicking your work shoes up on the kitchen table to relax, the worst case scenario is probably that the gum you stepped on outside transfers to your carpet.
+Unless you’re spending the day traipsing in cow poop and then doing an extensive soft-shoe performance in your living room or coming home from a long day at the rat poison factory and kicking your work shoes up on the kitchen table to relax, the worst case scenario is probably that that gum you stepped on outside transfers to your carpet.

 Sign up for our newsletter to get the best of Tonic delivered to your inbox